douglas444/aco-2dhp/README.md

 # Ant Colony Optimization 2DHP

-Protein structure prediction in the 2D HP model using Ant Colony Optimization
+mplementation of the Ant Colony Optimization meta-heuristic for the Protein Structure Prediction problem using 2D HP model.
+This approach includes the pull move heuristic for local search.

 ## Requirements
 * gcc